How Do You Optimize Game Art Assets on Blender?

 1. Arranging UV Islands on the Texture

-Making good use of the texture space is done by arranging UV islands, this could be used by a variety of UV unwrapping add-ons like UVpackmaster 3 and Zen UV.
+Making good use of the texture space is done by arranging UV islands.
+This could be achieved using a variety of UV unwrapping add-ons like Zen UV vs UVPackMaster, two popular tools for Blender asset optimization.

 2. Creating High Level Details on Low Polygon Objects